aabriism/aabriism.github.io/index.md

 Aabriism (pronounced Abri - ism) is a religion for atheists created by an atheist.
 As such, it has no concept of a god or gods.
 It is not unique in this as there are other religions that have no need for gods.
 It is not special and no-one will care if you just ignore it, but if it resonates with you, fork the repo and add discussions.
 (Someday I'll figure out a model for contribution that doesn't require forking.)

-## Central Tenants
+## Central Tenets
-The Central Belief, Central Values, and Central Practices are Central Tenants common to all forms of Aabriism.
+The Central Belief, Central Values, and Central Practices are Central Tenets common to all forms of Aabriism.

 ### Central Belief
 As an atheist who wanted to better understand belief, I asked my self "is there anything I would hope to believe even in the face of contradictory evidence?".